pywemo/pywemo/pywemo/README.md

 ### Devices

 The device(s) returned by the discovery methods above will be instances of one of the classes below.
-These classes, used for communicating with the various, WeMo devices are in submodules under the `pywemo.ouimeaux_device` module.
+These classes, used for communicating with the various WeMo devices, are in submodules under the `pywemo.ouimeaux_device` module.
 They can also be accessed as top-level members of the pywemo module.

 WeMo Model|Alias / Class